Customizing the dashboard (home page)

 Simple content page

 This is a page with simple content, such as images, text, links, macros, etc. This content is not based on data source.
 You can use custom styles for this type of content.
-If you want simple content to be displayed directly on the dashboard, you must add it to a layout block in the form of HTML block.
+If you want simple content to be displayed directly on the home page, you must add it to a layout block in the form of HTML block.

 To add a simple content page to the Home menu